api-evangelist/website/_posts/2018-09-07-an-api-value-generation-funnel-with-metrics.markdown

 To go along with this API value generation funnel, I'm picturing the following metrics being applied to quantify what is going on across the platform, and the eleven layers:

-- **One** - Unique visitors, page views, RSS subscribers, blog comments, tweets, GitHub follows, forks, and likes.
+- **Layer One** - Unique visitors, page views, RSS subscribers, blog comments, tweets, GitHub follows, forks, and likes.
-- **Two** - New developers who are signing up, and adding new applications to the platform.
+- **Layer Two** - New developers who are signing up, and adding new applications to the platform.
-- **Three** - API calls on sandbox API resources, and overall activity in the development environment.
+- **Layer Three** - API calls on sandbox API resources, and overall activity in the development environment.
-- **Four** - New certified developers and applications that have been reviewed and given production access.
+- **Layer Four** - New certified developers and applications that have been reviewed and given production access.
-- **Five** - API calls for production API resources, understanding the overall activity across the platform.
+- **Layer Five** - API calls for production API resources, understanding the overall activity across the platform.
-- **Six** - GET, POST, PUT, DELETE on different types of resources, in different types of service plans, at different rates.
+- **Layer Six** - GET, POST, PUT, DELETE on different types of resources, in different types of service plans, at different rates.
-- **Seven** - Support requests, communication, and other new resources that have occurred in support of operations.
+- **Layer Seven** - Support requests, communication, and other new resources that have occurred in support of operations.
-- **Eight** - Number of developers and applications audited on a regular basis ensuring quality of application catalog.
+- **Layer Eight** - Number of developers and applications audited on a regular basis ensuring quality of application catalog.
-- **Nine** - Number of new and existing developers and applications being showcased as part of platform operations.
+- **Layer Nine** - Number of new and existing developers and applications being showcased as part of platform operations.
-- **Ten** - Number of end-users, sessions, page views, and other activity across the applications being delivered.
+- **Layer Ten** - Number of end-users, sessions, page views, and other activity across the applications being delivered.

 Providing a stack of metrics you can use to understand how well you are doing within each layer, understanding not just the metrics for a single area of your operations, but how well you are doing at building momentum, and increasing value generation.
 I hesitate to call this a sales funnel, because sales isn't my jam.
 It is also because I do not see APIs as something you always sell--sometimes you want people contributing data and content into a platform, and not always just consuming resources.
 A well balanced API platform is generating value, not just selling API calls.